What Every Parent Wants to Know

 And, if I have any more questions?

 Should you have questions about any topic before your son or daughter begins school call the Office of Admissions (800) 345-3920.
-Should you have questions about your son/daughter during their freshman year, call Andrew Kilpatrick, Assistant Dean for Freshmen, at (570) 321-4358.
+Should you have questions about your son/daughter during their freshman year, call Andrew Kilpatrick, Dean of First-Year Students, at (570) 321-4358.